Peugeot 508 Hybrid running costs & insurance

 In This Review

-- 3Running costs - currently readingPlug-in hybrid tax breaks mean the 508 Hybrid makes a lot of sense for company-car users; strong warranty offers great peace of mind
+- 3Running costs & insurance - currently readingPlug-in hybrid tax breaks mean the 508 Hybrid makes a lot of sense for company-car users; strong warranty offers great peace of mind